Over 120 years of experience

 Find out more.

-The WEA provide a range of Multiply numeracy courses across Aberdeenshire, Fife, Glasgow, or the Highlands.
+The WEA provide a range of Multiply numeracy courses across Aberdeenshire, Fife, Glasgow, and the Highlands.

 Our courses make learning about numbers fun and engaging.